starmz123/mtgquiz/README.md

-# Miranda's Magic: The Gathering framework
+# Miranda's quiz for her Magic: The Gathering framework